-Main Result 1: the optimal policy for PNOI consists of two phases, where in each phase, the order of visiting boxes is pre-determined and nonadaptive.
+Main Result 1\: the optimal policy for PNOI consists of two phases, where in each phase, the order of visiting boxes is pre-determined and nonadaptive.

-Also proven in an updated version of Fu Li and Liu (to appear in STOC 2023 jointly with our paper).
+\Also proven in an updated version of Fu Li and Liu (accepted to STOC 2023 jointly with our paper).